jorgenmk/ntn-docs/readme.md

 The main difference between the Amarisoft callbox variants is the number of cells supported, determined by the physical number of SDR radios built in.

-For testing NTN applications it can be useful to get minimum 3 cell variant, (currently named "Amarisoft Classic") as your application most likely will be connecting to both NTN and TN (terrestrial) networks, perhaps both CatM1 and NB-IoT standards, and potentially different combinations of LEO/GEO satellites.
+For testing NTN applications it can be useful to get a minimum 3-cell variant, (currently named "Amarisoft Classic") as your application most likely will be connecting to both NTN and TN (terrestrial) networks, perhaps both Cat-M1 and NB-IoT standards, and potentially different combinations of LEO/GEO satellites.

 ## Safety and Regulatory Notes